Introduction

 Blue Angels

-The AT8020-54L Blue Angels is a brushed stainless steel case and matching link bracelet.
+The AT8020-03L Blue Angels is a brushed stainless steel case and matching link bracelet.
 It’s 42mm by 12mm.
 It comes in yellow with navy features and is characteristic of aeronautical devices.

 This timepiece is about precision and accuracy.
 It has automatic timekeeping that syncs with atomic clocks.
-This means you get the time in 26 timezones.
-It offers the date at the 3 position and this also stays accurate, forever.
+Meaning the radio-controlled chronograph and world timer is able to give you atomic-clock-level-accuracy time spanning in 26 cities across the globe.
+And this also stays accurate, forever.
 It keeps going thanks to Japanese quartz movement.

 Eco-Drive Stainless Steel

-This has a 37.2mm case in stainless steel.
+This has a 44mm case in stainless steel.
 The face is black and has luminous second, minute and hour hands, of which the second is red.
-It’s protected by mineral crystal which is scratch-resistant.
+It’s got mineral crystal which is scratch-resistant.
+Inside, a Japanese quazrtz movement.

 Satellite Wave